DamoM73/anvil-python-tutorials/06_create_home_form.md

 ![frontend backend](./assets/img/02/frontend_backend.png)

 This means it is faster to minimise the amount of data being transferred.
 When changing from the Home page to the Calendar page, why send the side menu data when it is already on the user's computer.
-This is where single-page applications come in.
+This is where Single-Page Applications come in.

-## Single-page applications
+## Single-Page Applications

-A single-page application doesn't reload every time the user navigates to a new page, but rather, it only loads the parts of the website that change.
+A Single-Page Application doesn't reload every time the user navigates to a new page, but rather, it only loads the parts of the website that change.
 This approach results in a smoother, faster user experience similar to that of a desktop application.

 How does it work?
 Intially a **main form** is loaded containing the content that remains constant.
 Then  different components or views are swapped in and out based on user interactions, this is called **dynamic loading**.